SAMSUNG-Mobile-App-Resources/sip-voip/README.md

 There is also a button to add balance to a user's account.
 The user is billed the appropriate amount when the call ends.

 ## Implementation
 The project was solely developed in Java.
-We made extensive use of the OOP paradigms in Java, and also used extensively Java Swing in order to create the Graphical User Interface (GUI).
+We made extensive use of the OOP paradigms in Java, and also used Java Swing in order to create the Graphical User Interface (GUI).
 <br>
 <br>
-Finally, our team used extensively the Session Initiation Protocol (SIP), as defined by the Internet Engineering Task Force (IETF) in <a href="https://www.ietf.org/rfc/rfc3261.txt">RFC 3261</a>, to initiate and manage the connection between users.
+Finally, our team employed the Session Initiation Protocol (SIP), as defined by the Internet Engineering Task Force (IETF) in <a href="https://www.ietf.org/rfc/rfc3261.txt">RFC 3261</a>, to initiate and manage the connection between users.